 The information is not made public – apart from a few basic ones like check the washing machine is plugged in or check the door is closed.
 In fact some manufacturers don’t even publish them to independent repairers, the legality of which is currently being debated.

 I will link to my own list of error code explanations later but read on first to get a full understanding of the topic.

-Example of error code explanations that are NOT useful to the public
+2: Error code explanations are often unhelpful to the public

-Here’s an error code description from Zanussi -
+Many examples exist, but here is an error code description from Zanussi washing machine manual –

-It wouldn’t even be useful to allow you to at least shrug your shoulders and say, “ah well, it’s obviously an expensive fault so I need a new washing machine”, because at least one of the possible causes is a wiring problem which might only be a poor connection somewhere.
-I would argue that being furnished with that error code would leave most people none the wiser.
-Many error code explanations are equally cryptic or cover too many possible causes to be any use to the public in general.
+This explanation wouldn’t even allow you to gauge whether it’s serious or not because at least one of the possible causes is just a poor connection somewhere in the wiring.
+Being furnished with that error code would leave most people none the wiser.
+Many error code explanations are equally cryptic, or cover too many different possible causes to be any use to the public in general.

-Even concise error code descriptions can be unhelpful
+3: Even concise error code meanings can be unreliable

-Having said all the above, there are examples where an error code description is much more precise, implicating a specific part, however, on more than one occasion I have experienced replacing the named part only to find that the fault remained.
-I’ve also had many cases where only a connection fault is implicated by the error code explanation but the fault was actually caused by a faulty part.
+Some error code explanations are much more precise and may implicate a specific part.
+However, on more than one occasion I’ve replaced the named part only to find that the fault remained.
+I’ve also had cases where only a connection fault is implicated by the error code explanation, but the fault was actually caused by a faulty part.